omniocular/omniocular/README.md

 <img src="https://github.com/achyudh/omniocular/blob/master/docs/omniocular_logo.png" width="480">
 </p>

 Omniocular is a framework for building deep learning models on code, implemented in PyTorch by the Data Systems Group at the University of Waterloo.
+Various modules in Omniocular are heavily inspired by (and are compatible with) [Hedwig](https://github.com/castorini/hedwig), a framework for dcoument classification.

 ## Models
 ### Predictions over a single sequence of tokens